anaconda121/Competitive-Programming-OLD/usaco/usaco.guide/pr.md

-1. explaination for loan repayment (need to do)
+1. explanation for loan repayment (need to do)